285sopes2usac/USAX/docs/ancient_commits.md

    * z-ancient-02-cygwin-03 "raising the term buf to 1024 lines and the scroll to 5 lines"

 **Notes:**
-   The earliest versions of Tilck (called exOS at the time), have been developed under Windows using Cygwin and Cygwin's GCC 5.3, not MinGW.
+   The earliest versions of usax (called exOS at the time), have been developed under Windows using Cygwin and Cygwin's GCC 5.3, not MinGW.
    Therefore, compiling them is a bit tricky: the simplest setup requires an old 32-bit system (better if Ubuntu or Debian) and fair amount of patience.